Next Start

 7/19/2021

-Individuals working in these roles must be able to set up the machines properly and operate them correctly to produce high-quality results.
-Given the range of functionality of this equipment, it’s important that CNC machinists are being as safe as possible.
+These techs can set up the machines properly and operate them correctly to produce high-quality results.
+Given the range of functionality of this equipment, machinists must comply with CNC safety standards.

-There are many safety tips and guidelines that should be followed when working with CNC machines.
-Keep reading to find out more about what they are.
+Keep reading to learn about the many safety tips and guidelines that need to be followed when working with CNC machines!

 CNC machines can come in a range of shapes and sizes, combining mechanics and technology to produce durable parts used in many industries.

-Whether it’s a lathe or mill combined with a computer system, it’s important that a trained machinist is operating it and paying attention to different do’s and don’ts for CNC machines.
+Whether it’s a lathe or mill combined with a computer system, it’s important that a trained machinist is operating it properly and paying attention to the do’s and don’ts of CNC machines.

 While there are many safeguards in place thanks to OSHA regulations, there is still a level of personal responsibility involved when it comes to operating CNC machines.
-Some things to keep in mind include:
+If you want to learn how to perform CNC machining safely, here are a few tips to remember.

-It’s important to allow a machine’s cycle to complete before opening any compartments and working with different parts.
+Allow a machine’s cycle to reach completion before opening any compartments or working with different parts.
 Opening the hood of a machine before it completely stops can be very dangerous.

 While many machines include safety interlocks to prevent this, it’s important that barriers and warning signs are put into place for those that don’t.